naasking/PithyDOM/README.md

 ## On DOM Loaded

 A common feature of DOM libraries is raising an event when all DOM content is loaded.
-In Pithy, $ is simply an alias for document, so and the DOM ready event is avaible eveywhere, so this is simply:
+In Pithy, $ is simply an alias for `document`.
+The DOM ready event is available everywhere, so this is simply:

     $.on('DOMContentLoaded', function(e){
         ...